 Portland is known for its bicycle friendly streets and its large, active community of bicycling enthusiasts.
 While most cyclists are in favor of anything that makes the city safer and more easily accessible, a new bike tax has raised some concerns.
-Though it promises to potentially reduce the risks for bike accidents and pedestrian injuries, critics claim it may do more to actually discourage the very people it hopes to protect.
+Though it promises to potentially reduce the risks of bike accidents and pedestrian injuries, critics claim it may do more to actually discourage the very people it hopes to protect.

 Oregon Bike Tax